-Consistent with the fundamental right of due process that applies in connection with public education,247 New Jersey requires specific written notice to be provided by a school district when a student is found ineligible to attend school there, both at the initial application stage and after a period of enrollment.
-Notices of ineligibility consistent with State forms issued by the Commissioner (currently available online at https://www.state.nj.us/education/code/current/title6a/chap22sample.pdf (PDF) and http://www.nj.gov/njded/code/current/title6a/chap22sample.doc (Word) and in the Appendix to this publication) must be provided both in English and in the applicant's native language and directed to the address at which the applicant claims to reside.248 (The term "applicant" is defined to include a parent, guardian, or resident supporting an affidavit student who seeks to enroll a student in a school district, in addition to adult students and unaccompanied homeless youth who seek to enroll.249) Notices of ineligibility must also include: a clear description of the reasons and statutory basis for ineligibility (sufficient to allow the applicant to understand the basis for the district's decision and decide whether to appeal); a clear statement of the applicant's right to appeal to the Commissioner within 21 days of the notice date (including an informational document describing how to file an appeal); a clear statement of the student's right to attend school during the 21-day period during which an appeal may be made to the Commissioner, including a statement that the student will not be permitted to attend school beyond this day if an appeal is not filed; a clear statement of the student's right to continue to attend school while an appeal is pending; a clear statement that if the applicant loses or abandons his or her appeal, tuition may be assessed for a period of ineligible attendance, including the initial 21-day period for appeal and the period during which the appeal was pending; a clear statement of the approximate tuition rate that may be assessed; and the name of a contact person in the district who can assist in explaining the notice.
-In the case of removal based on a student's move from the district, notices of ineligibility must also provide information as to whether school district policy permits continued attendance, with or without tuition, for students who move from the district during the school year.250
+Consistent with the fundamental right of due process that applies in connection with public education,250 New Jersey requires specific written notice to be provided by a school district when a student is found ineligible to attend school there, both at the initial application stage and after a period of enrollment.
+Notices of ineligibility consistent with State forms issued by the Commissioner must be provided both in English and in the applicant's native language and directed to the address at which the applicant claims to reside.
+251 (The term "applicant" is defined to include a parent, guardian, or resident supporting an affidavit student who seeks to enroll a student in a school district, in addition to adult students and unaccompanied homeless youth who seek to enroll.252) Notices of ineligibility must also include: a clear description of the reasons and statutory basis for ineligibility (sufficient to allow the applicant to understand the basis for the district's decision and decide whether to appeal); a clear statement of the applicant's right to appeal to the Commissioner within 21 days of the notice date (including an informational document describing how to file an appeal); a clear statement of the student's right to attend school during the 21-day period during which an appeal may be made to the Commissioner, including a statement that the student will not be permitted to attend school beyond this day if an appeal is not filed; a clear statement of the student's right to continue to attend school while an appeal is pending; a clear statement that if the applicant loses or abandons his or her appeal, tuition may be assessed for a period of ineligible attendance, including the initial 21-day period for appeal and the period during which the appeal was pending; a clear statement of the approximate tuition rate that may be assessed; and the name of a contact person in the district who can assist in explaining the notice.
+In the case of removal based on a student's move from the district, notices of ineligibility must also provide information as to whether school district policy permits continued attendance, with or without tuition, for students who move from the district during the school year.253

-Procedures and Protections for Currently Enrolled Students:
+Procedures and Protections for Currently Enrolled Students